Trams in Kolkata: 1902–1951: Electric trams

-Two years later, the connection between Nonapukur and Moula Ali opened via Circular Road (now Acharya Jagadish Chandra Basu Road), and after that tram service started from Nonapukur to Howrah Bridge via Sealdah station.
-A branch up to Mominpur was also opened from Wattganj via Diamond Harbour Road, but at that time direct access was constructed through Orphanganjbazar.
-In next year a new branch was constructed from Shyambazar Junction to Galiff Street via Cornwallis Street (now Bidhan Sarani), and occasional tram service was also started from Galiff Street to Dharmatala.
-Side by side the Mominpur branch was also extended up to Behala, another then south suburban area via Diamond Harbour Road (now Balananda Brahmachari Sarani).
+Two years later, the connection between Nonapukur and Moula Ali opened via Circular Road (now Acharya Jagadish Chandra Bose Road), and after that tram service started from Nonapukur to Howrah Bridge via Sealdah station.
+A branch up to Mominpore was also opened from Wattgunge via Diamond Harbour Road, but at that time direct access was constructed through Orphanganjbazar.
+In next year a new branch was constructed from Shyambazar Junction to Galiff Street via Cornwallis Street (now Bidhan Sarani), and occasional tram service was also started from Galiff Street to Esplanade.
+Side by side the Mominpore branch was also extended up to Behala, another then south suburban area via Diamond Harbour Road.
 At that time Behala tram terminus was at right side of Diamond Harbour Road.
-The connecting route through Alipur Road was also opened in that year for a tram connection between Behala & Kalighat, also a second route between Kalighat and Dharmatala.
+The connecting route through Alipur Road was also opened in that year for a tram connection between Behala & Kalighat, also a second route between Kalighat and Esplanade.

 At that time, tram service was opened in Howrah City.
 From Howrah Station, two routes were selected.
-One towards north up to Bandhaghat via Dobson Road (Now Moulana Abul Kalam Azad Road), another towards south up to Shibpur via Grand Trunk Road.
-For shibpur route, a single coach double-ended tram was selected due to the lack of creating a loop at Shibpur.
+One towards north up to Bandhaghat via Dobson Road (Now Moulana Abul Kalam Azad Road), another towards south up to Shibpore via Grand Trunk Road.
+For Shibpore route, a single coach double-ended tram was selected due to the lack of creating a loop at Shibpore.
 For Howrah service, a new depot was constructed at Ghasbagan.
 Hence then the old Howrah Bridge was a pontoon bridge, it was not possible to connect Kolkata tram and Howrah tram directly.